-SCAQMD staff has comments on MM AQ-1 and MM AQ-2.
-While MM AQ-1 discussed the 2010 model year trucks, it was not clear to SCAQMD staff if 2010 model year or newer trucks would be used during operation of the Proposed Project and how the Lead Agency would enforce the use.
-For example, it was not clear if 165 heavy-duty, diesel-fueled trucks per day allowed under Option A and 210 heavy-duty, diesel-fueled trucks per day allowed under Option B would be required to have a 2010 model year or newer truck engine.
-Additionally, SCAQMD staff recommends that the Lead Agency revise MM AQ-2 to require the use of Tier 4 construction equipment of 50 horsepower or greater.
+SCAQMD staff is concerned about the cumulative air quality impacts analysis in the MND and has comments on MM-AQ-1 and MM-AQ-2.
+The Proposed Project would be developed in close proximity to several warehouses that are currently being proposed by the Lead Agency with overlapping construction and operational schedules.
+Additionally, while MM-AQ-1 discussed the 2010 model year trucks, it was not clear to SCAQMD staff if 2010 model year or newer trucks would be used during operation of the Proposed Project and how the Lead Agency would enforce the use.
+For example, it was not clear if 164 heavy-duty, diesel-fueled trucks per day allowed under Option A and 210 heavy-duty, diesel-fueled trucks per day allowed under Option B would be required to have a 2010 model year or newer truck engine.
+Additionally, SCAQMD staff recommends that the Lead Agency revise MM-AQ-2 to require the use of Tier 4 construction equipment of 50 horsepower or greater.
 Please see the attachment for more information.